MacchuPichu/rclone-addon/README.md

 To be used with Android boxes and phones.

-1. Place rclone.conf in profile directory : dans ANDROID\DATA\ORG.XBMC.KODI\FILES\.KODI\USERDATA et modifié main.py avec mon nom distant.
+1. Place rclone.conf in profile directory : dans ANDROID\DATA\ORG.XBMC.KODI\FILES\.KODI\USERDATA
 3. Install from zip
 4. Configure the rclone command to run in the plugin configuration